ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 At the market Baagii had bought us gifts.
 For Kourtney, he noticed her phone screen was broken so he bought her a new screen protector.
 And for both of us he bought us a deck of novelty cards, where each card was a picture of a famous Mongolian wrestler.
 As he placed the in my hands he pointed and said,  "Mongolian playboy".

 Then we were back on the (paved 🙏) road.
 We decided we would stay with Handa and her husband, the nomads we encountered a week ago, who invited us into their ger.
 To be clear, that doesn’t mean this was arranged with them.
 We were just going to show up.
 Anuka wasn’t kidding when she said Mongolians have no word for "go away".
-When we arrived, Handa was just finishing a horse milking session and seamlessly transitioned into hostess mode, preparing milk tea and cookies with surcream, and of course, koumice.
+When we arrived, Handa was just finishing a horse milking session and seamlessly transitioned into hostess mode, preparing milk tea and cookies with surcream, and of course, kumis.

 Their kid had left for school, living in a 50 bed dormitory in a village school around 100km away.
 He was the kid who wanted us to send a message to Michael Jordan.
 In his place, was Kourtney’s newest obsession: a small pregnant cat gnawing a sheep thigh bone.